Fire responsibility and management on the West Coast

 Note: The above requirements are for fires in the open only.
 If you are installing a fire and heating appliance into a house or other building, a different type of fire permit is required as part of your building consent.
 Please click here for more information.

-Objectives and functions
+Objectives and functions of FENZ

 The principle objections of Fire and Emergency New Zealand (FENZ) are: